DawnbrandBots/emcee-tournament-bot/README.md

 ## Discord permissions

-Please make sure you use an [invite link](https://discord.com/api/oauth2/authorize?client_id=691882968809209917&permissions=268552256&scope=bot) that automatically grants the following permissions.
+Please make sure you use an [invite link](https://discord.com/api/oauth2/authorize?client_id=691882968809209917&permissions=268560448&scope=bot) that automatically grants the following permissions.

 - Manage Roles: Emcee creates a role to designate Tournament Organisers upon joining a server and will create and delete participant roles for each tournament.
 - Send Messages
+- Manage Messages: Emcee automatically removes reactions from "reaction buttons" if participants are dropped via commands.
 - Embed Links: Emcee sends deck profiles in the form of a Discord rich embed.
 - Attach Files: Emcee attaches a YDK file to deck profiles.
 - Read Message History